manojyadav0/portfolio/README.md

 ##Acknowledgements

-Icons provided by Font Awesome and custom images used for project logos.
+1.Icons provided by Font Awesome and custom images used for project logos.
-Carousel functionality provided by Owl Carousel 2.
-Dynamic typing effect powered by Typed.js.
+2.Dynamic typing effect powered by Typed.js.
-Email service integration by EmailJS.
+3.Email service integration by EmailJS.